Falconne/ImprovedWorkbenches/README.md

 - Fixes an inconsistency in vanilla where items without quality or hitpoints, like meals and medicine, are not counted if they are not in a stockpile.

+- You can set a bill restriction that applies to the entire workbench, so all bills on that workbench share the same restriction.
+New bills and copied bills will automatically inherit this restriction.

 - Can be added to an existing save.

 # Installation